hashicorp/nomad/website/source/docs/cluster/bootstrapping.html.md

 # Creating a cluster

-Nomad clusters in production comprises of a few Nomad servers, clients and optionally Consul servers and clients.Before we start discussing the specifics around bootstrapping clusters we should discuss the network topology.
-Nomad models infrastructure as regions and datacenters.
-Regions may contain multiple datacenters.
-Servers are assigned to a single region and hence a region is a single scheduling domain in Nomad.
-Multiple regions can be connected together and users can target a different region when they query the Nomad APIs or submit a job to servers in a specific region.
+Nomad clusters in production comprises of a few Nomad servers (an odd number, preferrably 3 or 5, but never an even number to prevent split-brain), clients and optionally Consul servers and clients.
+Before we start discussing the specifics around bootstrapping clusters we should discuss the network topology.
+Nomad models infrastructure as Regions and Datacenters.
+Nomad Regions may contain multiple datacenters.
+Nomad Servers are assigned to the same region and hence a region is a single scheduling domain in Nomad.
+Each cluster of Nomad Servers support only one region, however multiple Regions can be stitched together to allow a globally coherent view of an organization's resources.

 ## Nomad Servers